gchapron/clawsandlaws/README.md

-# A repository of public documents regarding large carnivore policies in the EU
+# A repository of documents regarding large carnivore policies in the EU

-Documents obtained from scientists, public information requests, journalists or the media.
+Documents obtained from public information requests, the courts, scientists, journalists or the media.
 Focus is on large carnivores and other relevant biodiversity issues.

 Contact: guillaume.chapron@slu.se